michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 }

 thread_local! {
     /// Thread-local Reactor.
-This type not Sync: it's not safe to share between threads.
+This type is not Sync: it's not safe to share between threads.
 That's ok
     /// because when a Waker (which can be shared between threads) schedules work, that's all it
     /// ever does: schedules the work.
 Because we have a single-threaded runtime, we can guarantee
     /// that all futures in our system will only ever be polled from a single thread, and it's the